Carson Kelly Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings (2022)

+- The Phillies pitching staff was eighth in MLB last season with a collective nine strikeouts per nine innings.

-- The Phillies' 3.97 team ERA ranked 17th among all league pitching staffs.
+- The Phillies' 3.97 team ERA ranked 17th across all MLB pitching staffs.

-- Wheeler makes the start for the Phillies, his 14th of the season.
-He is 4-4 with a 3.91 ERA and 87 strikeouts in 76 2/3 innings pitched.
+- Suarez (1-2) gets the starting nod for the Phillies in his seventh start of the season.
+He's put together a 4.70 ERA in 30 2/3 innings pitched, with 28 strikeouts.

-- In his last appearance on Thursday against the Detroit Tigers, the right-hander threw 7 1/3 innings, giving up no earned runs while surrendering one hit.
+- In his most recent outing on Friday against the Los Angeles Dodgers, the lefty tossed six innings, allowing one earned run while surrendering four hits.

+- In six games this season, the 27-year-old has an ERA of 4.70, with 8.2 strikeouts per nine innings.
+Opponents are batting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.